AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/bestiary/elemental/giant-strider-mpmm.md

 "ac_class": "natural armor"
 "hp": !!int "22"
 "hit_dice": "3d10 + 6"
+"modifier": !!int "1"
 "stats":
   - !!int "18"
   - !!int "13"
   - !!int "14"
   - !!int "4"
   - !!int "12"
   - !!int "6"
 "speed": "50 ft."
 "damage_immunities": "fire"
 "senses": "passive Perception 11"
 "languages": ""
 "cr": "1"
 "traits":
   - "desc": "Whenever the giant strider is subjected to fire damage, it takes no damage\
       \ and regains a number of hit points equal to half the fire damage dealt."
     "name": "Fire Absorption"
 "actions":
   - "desc": "Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
-Hit: 8 (1d8\
+Hit: 8\
-    \ + 4) piercing damage."
+      \ (1d8 + 4) piercing damage."
     "name": "Bite"
-- "desc": "The giant strider hurls a gout of flame at a point it can see within 60\
+  - "desc": "The giant strider hurls a gout of flame at a point it can see within\
-    \ feet of it.
+      \ 60 feet of it.
 Each creature in a 10-foot-radius sphere centered on that point\
-    \ must make a DC 12 Dexterity saving throw, taking 14 (4d6) fire damage on a\
+      \ must make a DC 12 Dexterity saving throw, taking 14 (4d6) fire damage on\
-    \ failed save, or half as much damage on a successful one.
-The fire spreads around\
+      \ a failed save, or half as much damage on a successful one.
+The fire spreads\
-    \ corners, and it ignites flammable objects in that area that aren't being worn\
+      \ around corners, and it ignites flammable objects in that area that aren't\
-    \ or carried"
+      \ being worn or carried"
     "name": "Fire Burst (Recharge 5-6)"
 "source":
   - "MPMM"
   - "VGM"
-"image": "03%20-%20Player%20Log%20&%20Handouts/Mechanics/CLI/bestiary/elemental/token/giant-strider-mpmm.webp"
+"image": "03.PlayerLog&Handouts/Mechanics/CLI/bestiary/elemental/token/giant-strider-mpmm.webp"
 ```
 ^statblock